 It’s up to you how to show donors how much their donations help the nonprofit complete its work.
 Some donors might prefer an in-person experience, while others are happy to receive occasional email updates.

-AssoConnect is an all-in-one online software that is dedicated to helping nonprofits manage daily administrative tasks.
-Your online donations could be managed easily and efficiently using AssoConnect.
+Springly is an all-in-one online software that is dedicated to helping nonprofits manage daily administrative tasks.
+Your online donations could be managed easily and efficiently using Springly.

-Discover how AssoConnect can help you save time and money, with a 30-day free trial!
+Discover how Springly can help you save time and money, with a 30-day free trial!